alex9311/alex9311.github.io/_posts/2020-01-02-pose-estimation.md

 A problem I immediately identified was the impact of false detections.
 If a single frame suddenly places the hand keypoint by the person's feet, that will come out as a huge speedup in hand speed.
-This was a tougher problem to solve, but I found helpful posts by googling for "how to smooth GPS coordinates in Python."
+This was a tougher problem to solve, but I found helpful posts by googling for "*how to smooth GPS coordinates in Python*" or "*remove outliers in GPS data*."
 GPS smoothing is a pretty popular problem and GPS data is basically a set of 2d coords.

 The [solution](https://gis.stackexchange.com/a/245009) I found to work turned out to be easy enough to implement.